 The expected discontinuation of LIBOR could have a significant impact on the Corporation's business.
 The dollar amount of the Corporation's outstanding debt investments and borrowings that are linked to LIBOR with maturity dates after the anticipated discontinuation date is material.
 The Corporation anticipates significant operational challenges for the transition away from LIBOR including, but not limited to, amending existing loan agreements with borrowers on investments that may have not been modified with fallback language and adding effective fallback language to new agreements in the event that LIBOR is discontinued before maturity.
 Beyond these challenges, the Corporation anticipates there may be additional risks to the Corporation's current processes and information systems that will need to be identified and evaluated by the Corporation.
 Due to the uncertainty of the replacement for LIBOR, the potential effect of any such event on the Corporation's cost of capital and net investment income cannot yet be determined.
-The transition from LIBOR to SOFR or other alternative reference rates may also introduce operational risks in the Corporation's accounting, financial reporting, loan servicing, liability management and other aspects of its business.
-The Corporation is assessing the impact of a transition from LIBOR; however, the Corporation cannot reasonably estimate the impact of the transition at this time.
+The transition from LIBOR to SOFR or other alternative reference rates may also introduce operational risks in the Corporation is assessing the impact of a transition from LIBOR; however, the Corporation cannot reasonably estimate the impact of the transition at this time.